Motor banner for tanzer 22 page

 Starting the Motor

 After that comedy, it started on first or second pull every time.
-In hindsight I'm wondering if the really hot weather, combined with the sun shining on the cowling, could have caused a vapor block, or some other mysterious problem.
+In hindsight I'm wondering if the really hot weather, combined with the sun shining on the cowling, could have caused a vapor block.
+Since I bought this motor at the end of the season it is also possible that the gas already in the motor had separated and was no good and when it eventually got diluted or used up it worked well.

 NOW I have a sailboat.